 Maria Sideri (Fri 5 Oct)

 The Union addresses Europe as a lover exploring polarisation and the desire to come together.
 Maria Sideri will sing her specially composed and recorded song live for the first time since it was played as a recorded message to the audience in Athens in 2015.

-Μaria Sideri is an artist whose practice is focused on movement, sound and voice and is deeply influenced from her studies in dance and cultural anthropology.
-Using methods that derive from both disciplines and in relation to the cultural context in which the work occurs, her investigations turn to women’s experiences: to the female body in possession or in objectification as an “Other”, as a landscape or an object and desires to voice women that have not been recognized for their works in the course of time.
+Μaria Sideri is an artist whose practice is focused on movement, sound and voice and is deeply influenced by her studies in dance and cultural anthropology.
+Using methods that derive from both disciplines and in relation to the cultural context in which the work occurs, her investigations turn to women’s experiences: to the female body in possession or in objectification as an “Other”, as a landscape or an object and desires to voice women that have not been recognised for their works in the course of time.
+Image: StudioMaBa

 Nikki Tomlinson (Sat 6 Oct)